MichalBravansky/FakeNewsDetection/README.md

 ## Motivation

-Starting with my project Mìj Pøehled, I began to be concerned with distributing information and avoiding fake news.
+Starting with my project Mej Prehled, I began to be concerned with distributing information and avoiding fake news.
 However, fake news detection is still almost impossible with todays technology.
 Therefore in this project, I would like to set up a benchmark, so when I am working on a future projects concerning this problem, I will have something to compare them to.

 ## Conclusion